MicrosoftDocs/azure-dev-docs/articles/ai/includes/scaling-load-balancer-capacity.md

 * You get deployment capacity errors: Lower the value.
 * You need higher capacity: Raise the value.

-1. Use the following command to change the value.
+1. Use the following command to change the value:

     ```bash
     azd env set OPENAI_CAPACITY 50
     ```

-1. Redeploy the load balancer.
+1. Redeploy the load balancer:

     ```bash
     azd up